 - Day 4: Shoulders, Chest

 - Day 7: Rest

 Cardio Schedule (Each Session Should Last for 45 Minutes)

-- Days 1, 2, 4, 5, 7: Stepmill / Stairmaster or professional treadmill set to 10% incline.
+- Days 1, 2, 4, 5, 7: Stepmill / Stairmaster or professional treadmill set to 10% incline, most modern treadmills have these incline setting .
 Most bodybuilding gyms will have this equipment.